-Perhaps it was curiosity, perhaps it was because I am a fan of Bruni’s writing, or perhaps a little bit of schadenfreude was fueling my interest in wanting to see New York Upper East Side parents who would attend this shindig and hear their hopes that Bruni would, as he put it, “talk them off the ledge.”
+Perhaps it was curiosity, perhaps it was because I am a fan of Bruni’s writing, or perhaps a little bit of schadenfreude was fueling my interest in wanting to see New York Upper East Side parents who would attend this shindig and hope they’d hear that Bruni would, as he put it, “talk them off the ledge.”

-  As hard as I tried not to be, I was swept up in the whirlpool of trying to fit my kids (yes, unfortunately, I did not learn enough about backing off with the first one, to not go there again with the second) into spaces that they could not comfortably dwell in.
+As hard as I tried not to be, I was swept up in the whirlpool of trying to fit my kids (yes, unfortunately, I did not learn enough about backing off with the first one, to not go there again with the second) into spaces where they could not comfortably dwell.

 What’s Behind The College Admissions Mania?

 It was no surprise that the college admissions process of today is exponentially crazier than it was when we were all heading off.

 It’s not only the parents who are so obsessed with prestige and reputation, but the colleges have fallen prey to that as well.